swopnilnep/swopnilnep/README.md

 I'm Swopnil.
 I study Computer Science and Data Science at Luther College, IA.
 Welcome to my GitHub!

 You can view more of my work at `swopnil.com` and reach me at `_ @ swopnil.com` or `t.me/swopnilnep`.
-If you have a project or opportunity that I might be interested in / would like to collaborate and learn together, shoot me an email or DM! :)
+If you have a project or opportunity that I might be interested in / would like to collaborate and learn together, send me an email or DM!

 I am currently working on a React / PhotoSwipe project [Pho](https://github.com/swopnilnep/pho), and an image recognition API for the Luther College cafeteria [How Busy is the Caf?](https://github.com/swopnilnep/HowBusyIsTheCaf).